otigon/automated-jb2a-animations/README.md

-## NOTE: This is now backwards compatible with miniumum Foundry Core version 0.7.9

-## ALSO NOTE: 0.3.50 and above REQUIRES an Uninstall/Reinstall of the Automated Animations Module from version 0.3.28.
+## NOTE: 0.3.50 and above REQUIRES an Uninstall/Reinstall of the Automated Animations Module from version 0.3.28.
 I had to change the back-end module name to be able implement Sounds
+If you enjoy Automated Animations, consider sending some love on Patreon
 ### Patreon Link: https://www.patreon.com/otigon : Not required, but appreciated
+\
+\
+\

 # Automated Animations
 **No animations are provided in this module.
 It is designed to work in conjunction with the JB2A Animated Assets module.
 This module has been reviewed, approved and recommended by JB2A**